9 tips for teaching kids responsibility

 Children will develop a sense of ownership for any repeated action.
-And this constant communication helps them take initiative in other situations, says Dr. Barzvi, such as at school or on a play date.
+And this constant communication helps them take initiative in other situations, says Barzvi, such as at school or on a play date.

-When you ask a five-year-old to make her bed, it may still be lopsided.
+When you ask a 5-year-old to make her bed, it may still be lopsided.
 Don't criticize.
 Recognize a job well done.
 The next time you make your own bed, show her how you do it.

 At least at first.
 There's a time and place for rewards and allowances, but both experts agree that being responsible isn't it.
 Don't assume a reward system has to be in place for your child to learn responsibility.
 While a reward chart can be effective for some kids, others respond just as well to praise, spending time with you and feeling the boost in their self-confidence.
 Save rewards for tasks that go above and beyond what you expect to be your child's normal household responsibilities.

 Kids thrive on order.
 Instead of offering rewards to get them to meet responsibilities, set up a morning routine with a positive end result.
 Your son must brush his teeth, eat breakfast and get dressed before watching TV.
-(Notice TV is not being offered as a reward -- it's just the result of finishing the routine.)
+(Notice TV is not being offered as a reward.
+It's just the result of finishing the routine.)
 And he should be able to complete the routine in any order that works for him.

 A younger child may not fully realize these tasks are his responsibilities, but allowing him to create a healthy structure will give him the tools to one day develop strategies for getting homework done without you nagging (too much!), suggests Ruskin.

 Learning to take care of his things also helps a child develop a sense of responsibility for his actions.
 To get your son to clean up after an art project, inform him that he won't be able to play with his crayons and scissors until the next day if he leaves a messy table.
-Then you need to follow though and take away his supplies if he shirks his responsibility.
-The more you enforce the rules, the more likely he is to clean up without being asked -- or at least without whining about it too much.
+Then you need to follow through and take away his supplies if he shirks his responsibility.
+The more you enforce the rules, the more likely he is to clean up without being asked, or at least without whining about it too much.

-"It is ultimately your child's choice to not put a toy away," says Dr. Barzvi.
+"It is ultimately your child's choice to not put a toy away," says Barzvi.
 "Parents are afraid to let kids suffer, be sad or angry, but if we always solve children's problems, they will not learn to be responsible as they grow up."

 If your daughter has to pack her bag for school each day and forgets her basketball sneakers, then she won't get to practice that afternoon.
 As much as you want to bring her sneakers to her, don't!
 Hopefully she'll be more cognizant of remembering her responsibilities next time.